deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 The audience *‘aww’*ed at length, which got louder and full of laughter when Julian smiled bashfully at his shoes and… well, well.
 Xiù Chang was a blusher.
 That one was something of a surprise.

 Allison grinned.
 “Best of both worlds.
-But...
-I mean, I’m sure people want to know, but that’s not why we’re here today.”
+But...I mean, I’m sure people want to know, but that’s not why we’re here today.”

 Dan gave her credit; she knew when and how to deploy blunt-force trauma and the audience applauded quietly; they agreed with the trio.
 Time to move on, and Lawrence did so without missing a beat.